Home / Model Expert Homepage / Model Expert Help / Validation rules / Writing scripted rules

 Creating an EA Script

-To add scripting rules to Model Expert, you will need knowledge of the EA Scripting languages, as well as some knowledge of the EA programming model.
+To add scripting rules to Model Expert, you will need knowledge of the JavaScript – the only scripting language which we support- as well as some knowledge of the EA programming model.
 We have provided some example scripts, so you may choose to copy and modify these.

 For details on creating an EA Script, see the EA help here.